-My children have their unique footprint in the world and in my heart.
-The joy and happiness that they bring into our home and children bring to the world at large is priceless—something we should honor, celebrate and cherish.
+Each of my children has their unique footprint in the world and in my heart.
+The joy and happiness that children bring to our homes and to the world at large is priceless.
+It’s something we should honor, celebrate and cherish.
 This sentiment, along with the birth of my youngest son Cyrus, who was born with an acute visual impairment, inspired VLB’s Giving Back program.

-The American Academy of Pediatrics estimates that there are 10-20 million children who suffer from chronic illness in the United States alone.
-These children need our help to ensure that they can dream, dare, deliver!
+The World Health Organization estimates that there are almost 2 million children globally with visually impairments.
+These children need our help to ensure that they, too, can dream, dare, and deliver.

-VictoriaLand Beauty proudly partners with Boston Children’s Hospital’s Dream Dare Deliver Program with a commitment of 2 % of sales.
-Our shared “vision” is to make seeing possible for children born visually impaired.
-Toward that end, VLB funds are designated to BCH’s Pediatric Ophthalmology Department, the largest in the country, in support of their life-changing efforts to identify new diagnostic paradigms and treatment modalities for visually impaired children.
+Victorialand Beauty proudly supports Boston Children’s Hospital’s (BCH) with a commitment of 2 % of all sales.
+VLB funds are designated to BCH’s Pediatric Ophthalmology Department, the largest in the country, to support their life-changing efforts to identify new diagnostic paradigms and treatment modalities for visually impaired children.

 My 18-month old son, Cyrus, is a child affected by a chronic illness.
 Cyrus was born visually impaired due to a genetic disease known as familial exudative vitreoretinopathy (FEVR).
 FEVR is a hereditary disorder that affects the retina with symptoms that include vision loss or blindness, retinal detachment and strabismus.
 Cyrus is impacted by all of these impairments.